autogluon/autogluon/docs/index.rst

       :title: Image Classification
       :link: tutorials/image_classification/index.html

-      How to do image classification.
+      How to classify images into various categories.

    .. card::
       :title: Object Detection
       :link: tutorials/object_detection/index.html

-      How to do object detection.
+      How to detect objects and their location in images.

    .. card::
       :title: Text Classification
       :link: tutorials/text_classification/index.html

-      How to do text classification tasks.
+      How to make predictions based on text data.

 Advanced Topics